 Treasury inflation-protected securities (TIPS), the bonds held by this Vanguard fund, are low-risk bonds.
 Reduced risk in the fixed income space usually means lower yields, and that is true of TIPS.

 Income on this low-risk mutual fund “can fluctuate more in this fund because payments depend on inflation changes.
 Investors with a long-term time horizon may wish to consider this fund as a complement to an already diversified fixed income portfolio,” according to Vanguard.

 Vanguard Equity Income Fund (VEIPX)

-Over long holding periods, dividend stocks can reduce a portfolio’s risk profile and there are plenty of dividend funds that can be classified as low risk mutual funds, include the Vanguard Equity Income Fund (MUTF:VEIPX).
-VEIPX is the investor share class of this popular Vanguard offering and requires a minimum investment of $3,000.
+Over long holding periods, dividend stocks can reduce a portfolio’s risk profile and there are plenty of dividend funds that can be classified as low-risk mutual funds, include the Vanguard Equity Income Fund (MUTF:VEIPX).
+VEIPX is the investor share class of this popular Vanguard offering.

-This low-risk mutual fund holds 186 stocks with a median market value of $110.3 billion.
-Financial services and technology stocks combine for over 31% of VEIPX’s roster while the healthcare and industrial sectors combine for 26.7%.
+This low-risk mutual fund holds 97.4% stocks and most of them have large market caps.
+Financial services and technology stocks combine for over 28% of VEIPX’s roster while the healthcare and industrial sectors combine for nearly 25% of its holdings.

 American Century Mid-Cap Value Fund (ACLAX)

 Some words of advice regarding the American Century Mid-Cap Value Fund (MUTF:ACLAX).
 As the above expense ratio indicates, this is not a cheap fund and that status is further cemented by a 5.75% sales load, meaning investors considering this low-risk mutual fund should be in it for the long-term.